Former NFL star Alex Smith shares daughter’s brain cancer diagnosis

-UTAH (ABC4) – The daughter of former NFL quarterback Alex Smith has been diagnosed with brain caner.
+UTAH (ABC4) – The daughter of former NFL quarterback Alex Smith has been diagnosed with brain cancer.

 Alex Smith announced on Saturday that his youngest child, Sloane, was diagnosed with “a very rare malignant tumor with very few documented cases–without a clear road map to treatment.”